lionmage/tungsten-types/README.md

 one thing, and you should aggregate these apps together using e.g. shell scripts.
 There's nothing wrong with this philosophy, except:
 * Performance can't be as good as a monolithic app designed for higher math.
 * The world isn't just Unix or Linux, and Windows ports can be problematic.
+Sage ports to Windows tend to lag behind other operating systems.
 * The JVM is ubiquitous at this point, so it is a desirable target.

 To this point, I was actually asked (during a job interview, no less) why